BaggioWongHK/BaggioWongHK/README.md

      1. Always prefer a fix that minimizes or reduces manual effort and scales.
      1. If the timing isn’t right, at least create a complete solution and document it to action later.
 1. Root cause problems.
 Instead of top down, try bottom up.
 Don’t settle until we reach a _real_ understanding of the problem.
+1. Three things to avoid talking about
+     1. Religion
+     1. Politics
+     1. Talking about people behind their backs

 ## E. Software Systems ([Back to top](#preamble))